About Safehaven

 Support Our Resilient Youth

-For most people, resilience is the ability to cope and grow stronger in the face of adversity – often feeling like it can come easier to some than others.
-But resilience isn’t inherent: it can be learned and developed, especially for children with disabilities and their families who support their journey.
+For most people, resilience is the ability to cope and grow stronger in the face of adversity.
+Resilience isn’t inherent – it can be learned and developed, especially for children with disabilities and their families who support their journey.

-At Safehaven, our disability support services like residential and respite care are designed to build resilience in youths learning to live with cerebral palsy, muscular dystrophy, and other developmental disabilities and medical conditions that require complex care.
+At Safehaven, our support services are designed to build resilience in clients learning to live with their complex medical conditions.

 Our excellent staff of healthcare professionals and advocates have designed a resilience-building programming that empowers our clients to defy all odds.
 Our resilient clients grow up understanding their condition, accessing complex care needs, and achieving milestones through special education programs, therapies, and recreational activities, as well as accessible public spaces and affordable housing as they grow up and age out of the system.